im-arbazalam/BookMyShow/README.md

 1. Update the database configuration in application.properties file.

 # API Documentation
 The API documentation for this project can be found at http://localhost:8080/swagger-ui.html.
 It provides detailed information about each API, including request/response formats and parameters.

 # Acknowledgments
 +  Spring Boot
 +  MySQL

+# Contributing
+Contributions to the project are welcome.
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.